 The Fund's investments are categorised at fair value through profit or loss.
 They comprise financial instruments designated at fair value through profit or loss upon initial recognition.
 These include financial assets and financial liabilities that are not held for trading purposes and which may be sold.
-These are investments in equity and debt securities.
+These are investments in equity.